grafana/mimir/tools/listblocks/README.md

-Listblocks can list blocks from bucket for a specific user.
-It can optionally use bucket index.
+Listblocks can list blocks and details about them from bucket for a specific user.